Auguste Charlotte von Kielmannsegge: Last years of life in Dresden

 She spent the last years of her life, withdrawn and shrouded in mystery in the little water castle.
 When she died, she left three legitimate children and a son Heinrich, who was judged to be her but not recognized by her.
-She was buried in the Old Catholic Cemetery, the grave has been preserved to this day.
+She was buried in the Old Catholic Cemetery, Dresden, the grave has been preserved to this day.

 Descendants

 Children from first marriage with Rochus August Graf zu Lynar: